Seven astonishing books to read which will change your understanding of the history of the world

-If you were left a tad disappointed by your Christmas presents, you can console yourself in two simple ways.
+If you were left a tad disappointed by your Christmas presents, you can console yourself with two things.
 Firstly, by reminding yourself that it really is the thought that counts; and secondly, by putting things right with one of these astonishing and eye-opening tomes, picked out by Barnaby Rogerson.

 Arabs by Tim Mackintosh-Smith